Stone Arch Bridge#6 in Best Things To Do in Minneapolis - St. Paul

 The Stone Arch Bridge is a must-see for any architecture buff.
 This 2,100-foot granite and limestone bridge (featuring a total of 23 arches) was constructed in 1883 and was vital to the city's development by increasing movement of people and goods into and out of Minneapolis.
 Designated a Historic Civil Engineering Landmark in 1971, it is the only stone arch bridge to have ever traversed the Mississippi River.
-Today, you can walk or ride bikes between Father Hennepin Bluffs Park on the east bank of the river and Mill Ruins Park on the west bank.
-You might also visit for the bridge's impressive views of Downtown Minneapolis (especially at sunset) from its perch over St. Anthony Falls.
+Today, you can walk or ride bikes between Father Hennepin Bluff Park on the east bank of the river and Mill Ruins Park on the west bank.
+You might also visit for the bridge's impressive views of downtown Minneapolis (especially at sunset) from its perch over St. Anthony Falls.
 Thanks to the bridge's scenic perch, it's become a popular spot for marriage proposals and wedding photos.